U.S. News Rankings

-The student-faculty ratio at Eureka College is 13:1, and the school has 65.8 percent of its classes with fewer than 20 students.
-The most popular majors at Eureka College include: Elementary Education and Teaching; Business Administration and Management, General; Biology/Biological Sciences, General; History, Other; and Kinesiology and Exercise Science.
-The average freshman retention rate, an indicator of student satisfaction, is 70.5 percent.
+The student-faculty ratio at Eureka College is 13:1, and the school has 68.9 percent of its classes with fewer than 20 students.
+The most popular majors at Eureka College include: Business Administration and Management, General; English Language and Literature, General; History, Other; Elementary Education and Teaching; and Speech Communication and Rhetoric.
+The average freshman retention rate, an indicator of student satisfaction, is 66.3 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA III|

 Eureka College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Eureka College also offers campus safety and security services like lighted pathways/sidewalks and controlled dormitory access (key, security card, etc).
 Of the students at Eureka College, 90 percent have cars on campus.
 Alcohol is permitted for students of legal age at Eureka College.